Vodafone adds to Spain corporate job cull with 620 dismissals

-MADRID (Reuters) - Mobile phone operator Vodafone (VOD.L) said it had reached agreement with labor unions to lay off 620 workers at its recession-hit Spanish unit, adding to a list of job cuts in Spain’s hard-hit economy.
+MADRID, Feb 15 (Reuters) - Mobile phone operator Vodafone said it had reached agreement with labour unions to lay off 620 workers at its recession-hit Spanish unit, adding to a list of job cuts in Spain’s hard-hit economy.

 Many companies in Spain, where the unemployment rate already stands at 26 percent, are laying off staff to cut costs.
 The ruling centre-right government, in the midst an austerity drive to slash its deficit, has introduced measures to make hiring and firing easier.